pymedphys/pymedphys/docs/developer/file-structure.rst

 :``notebooks/``: Contains a series of experimental `Jupyter notebooks`_.
                  Jupyter notebooks provide a highly convenient way to experiment with code.
-Some of the `examples in docs`_ are in the form of Jupyter notebooks.
-Some PyMedPhys contributors prefer to code in Jupyter notebooks to zero in on a solution before attempting to add code to the PyMedPhys library.
-                 *notebooks/* is a convenient place to store these experimental notebooks, permitting both remote and collaborative raw development.
+Some of the `examples`_ are in the form of Jupyter notebooks.
+Some PyMedPhys contributors prefer to code in Jupyter notebooks to zero in on a solution before attempting to add code to the PyMedPhys library. *notebooks/* is a convenient place to store these experimental notebooks, permitting both remote and collaborative raw development.

 :``packages/``: The PyMedPhys source code library is separated into a set of
                 *subpackages*, from which the main PyMedPhys package draws.